 Not included in cruise rate.
 See rates page for price.
 Minimum age 16 years.
 This is a pre-booked option for kayakers with some experience.
 Places are strictly limited so please advise at time of booking.
 Please contact ExpeditionTrips for additional details.

-Shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board throughout your voyage; shore landings per the daily program; Expedition Leader; Zodiac transfers and cruising per the daily program; presentations by Expedition Team and guest speakers as scheduled; photographic journal on DVD, documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe in every cabin; pre-departure materials; miscellaneous service taxes and port charges throughout the program; luggage handling aboard ship; emergency evacuation insurance for all passengers to a maximum benefit of $100,000 per person*; arrival transfer from Longyearbyen airport to your hotel if you arrive one day prior to embarkation; on embarkation day transfer from hotel or Longyearbyen airport to the ship; on the day of disembarkation, group transfer from the ship to airport or local designated drop-off location.
+Arrival transfer from Longyearbyen airport to your hotel if you arrive one day prior to embarkation; on embarkation day, transfer from hotel or Longyearbyen airport to the ship; on the day of disembarkation, group transfer from the ship to airport or designated drop-off location; shipboard accommodation; meals on board ship; shore landings per the daily program; Expedition Leader; Zodiac transfers and cruising per the daily program; photographic journal; waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe in every cabin; pre-departure materials; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency evacuation insurance for all passengers to a maximum benefit of $500,000 per person*.
+Subject to change without notice.

 *Emergency Evacuation Insurance: